AudiovisualMetadataPlatform/amp_bootstrap/README.md

 chown -R amp.amp /srv/amp
 ```

+### Singularity binding
+If the AMP installation path is not within the amp user's home directory, singularity containers may fail to start.
+To resolve this issue, add the "bind path" to /etc/singularity/singularity.conf

 ## Open the firewall
 Most Linux distributions firewall ports by default.
 Open the firewall for the main AMP port: